 - Ruler

-- Print out your template.
+- Print out your template for the flag bunting.

-- Fold fabric in half and cut around the template.
+- Fold fabric pieces in half and cut around the template.
 This way you’ll have two layers of fabric at the same time.
 Use the ruler to cut straight lines.

 - Trim excess fabric at the tip.

-- Turn the triangle right side out and using a pointy tool (but not too sharp) push the tip of the triangle (I used a crayon)
+- Turn the triangle right side out and using a pointy tool (but not too sharp) push the tip of the triangle (I used a crayon) to get a nice sharp point.

 - Do as many triangles as you like then press them all.

-- Trim the excess fabric sticking out.
+- Trim the seam that’s sticking out.

 - Time to attach the triangles to the ribbon.
 Put the 2 ribbon strips right side together and sew down on one side, as close to the edge as possible.